What Does it Mean to Study Engineering Management?

 - Software Engineering and Information Systems Management.
 Today's complex software requires development teams of hundreds or even thousands of skilled programmers.
 Engineering management graduates coordinate the efforts of specialists so that their final product runs smoothly.

-What Can You Do With a College Major in Engineering Management?
+What Can You Do With a College Degree in Engineering Management?

 Engineering management students develop skills in mathematics, the sciences, communications, and humanities.
 Therefore, an engineering management degree qualifies professionals for a diverse array of jobs, including: